lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 In order to use the Aggregate, first it needs to be initialized on the `ClusterSharding`.
 That process won't create any specific Aggregate instance, it will only create the Shard Regions and prepare it to be used (read more about Shard Regions in the [Akka Cluster Sharding](https://doc.akka.io/docs/akka/2.6/typed/cluster-sharding.html) docs).

 > Note: In Akka Cluster, the term to refer to a sharded actor is _entity_ so an Aggregate that's sharded can also be referred to as an Aggregate Entity.

-In the companion object of `ShoppingCart`, define an `EntityTypeKey` and factory method to initialize the `EventSourcedBehavior` for the Shopping Cart Aggregate.
+You must define an `EntityTypeKey` and a function of `EntityContext[Command] => Behavior[Command]` to initialize the `EventSourcedBehavior` for the Shopping Cart Aggregate.

 The `EntityTypeKey` has as name to uniquely identify this model in the cluster.
-It's also typed on `ShoppingCartCommand` which is the type of the messages that the Aggregate can receive.
+It should be typed on `ShoppingCartCommand` which is the type of the messages that the Shopping Cart can receive.

-Then, you must also define a function of `EntityContext[Command] => Behavior[Command]`.
-This can also be defined as a method in the companion object.
+In the companion object of `ShoppingCart`, define the `EntityTypeKey` and factory method to initialize the `EventSourcedBehavior` for the Shopping Cart Aggregate.

 ```scala
 object ShoppingCart {